parsiya/parsiya.net/content/post/2020/2020-03-13-time-management-lessons/index.markdown

     * Make sure your boss knows your career goals.
 YMMV.
 * Know when to use upward delegation.
     * Upward delegation means giving an action item to your boss.
-    * Upward delegate only when it leverages your boss’s authority.
+    * Upward delegate only when it leverages your boss's authority.
 * Understand and contribute to their goals.
-    * Understand and help accomplish your boss’s goals.
+    * Understand and help accomplish your boss's goals.
     * When you visibly contribute to making your boss a success, it opens many doors